SonakshiA/DyslexiVoice/README.md

 # Text_To_Speech
 Created a text-to-speech Android application for students with dyslexia

-The application uses OpenDyslexic font family to improve focus and readability.
+The application uses OpenDyslexic font family to improve focus and readability and highlights the word that is being spoken for better understanding.

+The user can also adjust the font size and speech rate as per their needs.

-The application's colors are chosen so as to avoid stark contrast.
+The UI colors are chosen so as to avoid stark contrast.

 Working Demo: